The 11 Questions To Ask About Data Migration

 Siloing that information helps make migrations more accurate and efficient.

-You should be able to add additional rows with the same client’s name but different policy numbers and products to be grouped together within the system.
-However, this depends on the structure of the system.
+You should be able to add more rows with the same client’s name but different policy numbers and products to be grouped together within the system.
+But, this depends on the structure of the system.

 In AgencyBloc, all pieces of data (like policies) tie to the individual contact.
-You can have multiple policies and coverages linked to one individual without duplication or creating messy data.
+You can have multiple policies and coverages linked to one individual without duplicating data.

 Most vendors have templates available that are best suited for their system’s import.
 Before you buy, ask to see the provided templates to know what they entail and if you can get your information into them.
 Also ask about additional fields, like custom fields, that may not come on the standard template but are necessary for your book of business.

 This is a very important question as notes, attachments, emails, tasks, etc., may not always come out the same way as your other data points.
-These are crucial to your book of business because they help you see the history of your conversations, business interactions, the choices made, etc. Without these, your new system will be incomplete.
+They give you a history of your conversations, business interactions, decisions, etc., which is crucial to your book of business.
+Without these, your new system will be incomplete.

 After you ask if they can be transferred over, your next question must be: where are they stored?
 If you ever want to export them out of the system, you will need access to them in whatever location they are housed.